rom8726/ansible-patroni-ssl/README.md

 - Postgres Exporter (PostgreSQL metrics)

 ## Quick Start
-1. Clone this repository:
+1. Clone this repository.
-2. Create config files with the command `make init`
+2. Create config files with the command `make init`.
 3. Update `inventory.ini` with your servers:
 ```ini
 [promoters]